- Home

 Q. What else is there to do in the park - how much time do we need?

 CPZ is a small zoo, which can be fully explored by most field trip groups in an hour or two.
 In addition to walking around the exhibits your reservation includes access to downloadable worksheets that can enhance your visit.
 Columbian Park is also home to approximately 40 acres of green space, a lagoon, and the multi-age SIA playground.
-During the Schools on Safari season, Tropicanoe Cover waterpark has not yet opened for the year.
-The Zoo Carousel is expected to launch in 2022, but a debut date has not yet been determined.
+During the Schools on Safari season, Tropicanoe Cove waterpark has not yet opened for the year.
+The Zoo Carousel experienced significant construction delays due to the pandemic, and a debut date has not yet been determined.

 Q. I have a student with an allergy.
 Is it safe for them to participate?